Dr Victoria Ross, Clinical Psychologist & Guest Contributor

 Conclusion

-OCD flares for many when on holiday.
-There are a lot of understandable reasons it does this.
+OCD symptoms can worsen for many when travelling.
+There are a lot of reasons it does this but it is not a reason to avoid travelling altogether.
 There are ways to soften the burden of OCD while on holiday including preparing and engaging with your values, learning to hold your mind lightly and witness the OCD chatter rather than get caught in it.
-What’s more continuing values based practices, utilising support and compassion all can help.
+What’s more continuing values based practices, using support and compassion towards yourself can all help.

 If you found this guide helpful, check out How to spot unhelpful thoughts when travelling